BeastMachineDollaSign/azure-devops-to-gke/README.md

 # How to deploy to GKE using AzureDevOps
 A brief guide to deploying to GKE.

+## Explination of files in this repository
+* Dockerfile
+    * [Instructions](https://docs.docker.com/engine/reference/builder/) to build a Docker image
+* kube
+    * Kubernetes deployment files
+        * if you are using [helm](helm.sh), the same steps apply, simply change step 3 to use a helm install/update
+* make_kube_service_accounts.sh
+    * Creates a service-account named *admin-user*, then outputs the account information (including secret token)

 #### Pre-requirements / Assumptions:
-Local machine's current kubectl context is pointing to cluster which will be deployed to Local machine can run bash scripts
+* Local machine's current kubectl context is pointing to cluster which will be deployed to
+* Local machine can run bash scripts
-Local machine has kubectl, grep, jq
+* Local machine has kubectl, grep, jq
-AzureDevOps build is completed (Build and pushes to GKE repository) Google Container Registry is being used for deployment
+* Google Container Registry is being used for storing container images *(Otherwise auth for pulling images from cluster is properly configured)*
+* Existing AzureDevOps build (builds and pushes to above registry, [sample available here](img/0.1build.png))

 ## Step 0
 0. Run make_kube_service_accounts.sh
 1. Add new Service Connection in AzureDevOps (Script's output provides more details)

 ## Step 1
-0. Add new build step that creates an artifact from your kubernetes deployment files
+0. Add new build step to your existing AzureDevOps build that creates an artifact from your kubernetes deployment files

 ![](img/1.1make-artifact.png)